PeterLuschny/tabl/data/md/Monotone.tbl.md

-# BinomialMinus
+# Monotone
 ['A059481', 'A027555']

-BinomialMinus Triangle view
+Monotone Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |